Blue Pits Housing Action

 - Website: BluePitsHousingAction.co.uk

-Blue Pits is a CQC-registered personal care provider and provider of social housing, based in Rochdale, Middleton and Heywood since 2011.
+Blue Pits is a CQC-registered personal care provider and social housing provider, based in Rochdale, Middleton and Heywood since 2011.
+I've been their technical consultant for over 14 years, helping them navigate everything from website changes to GDPR compliance.

 I've set up a streamlined process where Blue Pits send me their site updates via email.
-I reformat the content and publish it on their website.
+Content changes typically go live within 24 hours - much faster than the weeks most agencies take.
 I recently added a custom complaint form using FormSpark with BotPoison spam protection, making it easier for their clients to get in touch.

 The site is a static "Jekyll" website that works great on mobile and meets WCAG2 accessibility guidelines.
 It includes integration with Facebook and CQC widgets for social proof.